 Portable fuel burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation.

+Do not bring or store LPG tanks, gasoline, or other flammable liquids inside the vehicle because a fire or explosion may result.
 Twice a year, or after a long storage period, we suggest you take your unit in for a checkup and cleaning of the gas-operated appliances.